LitRidl/EdenVim/README.md

 I'm working on a way to make integrating arbitrary Neovim configurations with Nix smoother.
 This will allow you to wrap your Lua-based Neovim configuration in a Nix-friendly way without changing your code at all, and still keep all your configuration files in `~/.config/nvim`.
 Stay tuned for updates!

-## Customization and Structure
+## 🛫 Start working in EdenVim

+When you first open EdenVim, you'll see a dashboard with one-key shortcuts.
+For an empty session (like `dotfiles`), you'll start with an empty buffer.
+To begin working:

+- **Navigate files**
+  - `SPC f f` to open file search.
+  - `SPC f g` to grep through codebase.
+  - `SPC f r` to browse recent files.
+  - `SPC e` to open traditional IDE-style file explorer (nvim-tree).
+  - `SPC f e` / `SPC f E` to open `mini.files` file picker (which also provides file preview like `SPC f f`).

+- **Key Bindings**
+- `SPC` to open which-key popup (interactive cheatsheet):
+  - navigate through groups with their prefix letters;
+  - use backspace to go back;
+  - backspace over `SPC` to see global bindings;
+- `SPC h k` to search all custom and plugin keybindings.

+- **Buffers**
+- `[b` / `]b` (or `SPC bp` / `SPC bn`) to navigate prev/next buffer.
+- `SPC b` to see buffer-related commands.
+- `SPC .` for a quick buffer picker (single letter is assigned to each buffer and you can jump to it by typing the letter).
+- `SPC ,` to browse all buffers in a Telescope popup.

+To open **Mason** and **Lazy** popups, use `:Mason` and `:Lazy`.
+If you encounter issues with LSP or code actions, type `:LspInfo` or `SPC l i` to check their status.
+For general setup checks, use `:checkhealth` or review `:messages` for error messages.

+Quickly adjust UI options via `SPC o`.
+For example, if you find it uncomfortable that you don't see `cmdline` under status line by default, you can toggle it with `SPC o c`.

 ### Neovim Basics

-If you're new to Neovim, start by entering `:Tutor` in Normal mode to open a tutorial on Vim basics.
+If you're new to Neovim, start by entering `:Tutor` in Normal mode to learn the basics.
-Once you're comfortable, it’s helpful to start reading the [Neovim documentation](https://neovim.io/doc/user/index.html).
+Once you're comfortable, it’s helpful to read the [Neovim documentation](https://neovim.io/doc/user/index.html).
 The best approach is to read it regularly in small parts, ideally practicing as you go.
 This will help you gradually evolve your skill set and simplify your configuration.
 Many Neovim plugins and custom key mappings wouldn’t exist if more users read the full documentation!

-We also recommend to [learn Lua](https://learnxinyminutes.com/docs/lua/) early in your Neovim journey.
+We also recommend to [learn Lua](https://learnxinyminutes.com/docs/lua/) early.
 Many obstacles you may encounter are Lua-related, and knowing the language will enable you to treat and debug your configuration as a regular Lua program.

+## 🔧 Customization

 ### EdenVim Structure